jdmpro/kernel/README.md

 ```
 The kernel compilation process should start.

 It should take a long time for the kernel compilation process to finish.
-Once it’s done, you should see the following window as shown in the screenshot below.

 Now install all the compiled kernel headers with the following command:
 ```bash